PSU-ICDS/icds_docs/docs/getting-started/faq.md

 [Quota issues in home](#quota-issues-in-home) for more information on how to handle these issues.

-3. Your portal session files have become corrupted
+**Your portal session files have become corrupted**

 This issue should self correct, however you can manually reset your portal session by using this link:

 (https://portal.hpc.psu.edu/nginx/stop?redir=/pun/sys/dashboard/)

+**Local browser issues**

+There may be an issue with your local session files.
+Try using a different browser, an incognito or private viewing window, or clearing your cache including login sessions.

+If you are stil encountering issues after trying the above, please [contact us]<icds@psu.edu> for more assistance.